Course on Data Processing and Software Testing

 - What happens at the end of training?

-The next editions of the courses start in September / October, both in Barcelona and Madrid.
+The next editions of the courses will start at the beginning of the year 2.023, both in Barcelona and Madrid.

 They will be courses of 5 months, with the following schedule: